tacitknowledge/simulator/README.md

 In order to simulate a third party service you have to define the inbound and outbound transport protocol for that service.
 Also it is possible to use a scripting language to execute conditionally certain operations over incoming data and to determine what data will be presented to output.
 In below sections are presented more details pertaining to inbound/outbound protocol configuration and scripting possibilities with examples.

-# How To Start Simulator
+# How To Start Simulator from source

 1. cd to simulator installation folder in a console
 2. mvn clean install